QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 </td>
 <td>

-This is a matrix equals to its transpose.
+This is a matrix equal to its transpose.
 </td>
 <td>

-This is a matrix whose inverse is equals to its transpose.
+This is a matrix whose inverse is equal to its transpose.
 </td>
 </tr>
 </tbody>